 The surprised scientist

 Many expert scientist have expressed their frustration regarding the ECJ’s decision, using a variety of strong words and scientific passion to oppose and argue with it post-factum.
-Opinions were rich in qualifiers like “unscientific”, “retrograde” and “ignorant”, generally having surprised undertones.
+Opinions were rich in qualifiers like “unscientific”, “retrograde” and “ignorant”, generally with surprised undertones.

 The unscientific scientists